 Goodwill is not amortised.
 Instead, an impairment test is performed annually or more frequently if circumstances indicated that it might be impaired.
 Any impairment is recognised immediately in profit or loss and is not subsequently reversed.
-For the purpose of impairment testing, goodwill is allocated to each of the Group's cash generating units expected to benefit from the synergies of business combinations.
-Any impairment loss of the cash generating unit is first allocated against the goodwill and thereafter against the other assets of the cash generating unit on a pro-rata basis.
+For the purpose of impairment testing, goodwill is allocated to each of the Group's cash-generating units ("CGU") expected to benefit from the synergies of business combinations.
+Any impairment loss of the CGU is first allocated against the goodwill and thereafter against the other assets of the CGU on a pro-rata basis.